Twingate-Solutions/terraform-scripts/README.md

-# Twingate Solutions InfraOps
+# Terraform Scripts

-🙋‍♂️ **Welcome to the Solutions InfraOps Repository!**
+🙋‍♂️ **Welcome to the Twingate Solutions Terraform Scripts Repository!**

 This repository is maintained by the Twingate Solutions Engineering team to help customers deploy, test, and explore Twingate across cloud environments using Terraform.